Photo Credit: Cameron Gillie, Harrison Hills Segment.

 Registration for the Challenge is free, although donations to the Ice Age Trail Alliance are accepted and appreciated.

-Not sure you can hike 43 miles this year?
-We invite you to compile your 43 miles with (or without) talking advantage of bonus miles.
+Not sure you can hike 44 miles this year?
+We invite you to achieve your 44 miles by taking advantage of bonus miles.

 There’s no limit to the number of bonus miles you can earn!
 Get out there and explore and enjoy!
 You will be able to share the bonus miles you used on the completion form.